Fapplied/OPOFrontend/README.md

-# OPO
+# OPO (Others Peoples Opinions)
-Others peoples opinions an website for getting peoples opinions with pros and cons.
+A website for getting peoples opinions with pros and cons.